-Anna Rüchardt and Jochen Schmidt are joint heads of the " Impact, Responsibility & Innovation" department our will to innovate.
-That is why we also set ourselves major long-term objectives regarding product sustainability (see key objectives starting on p.114).
+Anna Rüchardt and Jochen Schmidt are joint heads of the "Impact, Responsibility & Innovation" department

 JS - Speaking of goals - some of our previous ones were too generic and not measurable enough in the "Wirkstoff" strategy.
 Our definition of done wasn't always clear - and of course that can be demotivating when you're implementing them because you can't see the finish line.
 That's why we've invested a lot of energy and have defined SMART goals throughout in our Integrated Sustainable Business Strategy.
 Incidentally, we also make these transparent on our website.